Salcombe: Facilities

 The Salcombe Maritime Museum, founded in 1975, has information on the fruit schooners and other items of interest.
 Since 1991, the museum has occupied the ground floor of the former council offices.
 Temporary exhibitions are arranged each summer mainly with loaned items.

 By South Sands is Overbeck's a house and gardens belonging to the National Trust.
 In the house are inventions of Otto Overbeck.

 Salcombe has numerous walking routes nearby and is on the South West Coast Path.
 It is also on the National Cycle Network route 28 from Okehampton to Plymouth.

-Other facilities in Salcombe includes a gin distillery known as Salcombe Gin.
-Here you can create you own gin's at their gin school.
+Other facilities include a gin distillery known as Salcombe Gin.

 Sports

-A 20m outdoor heated swimming pool forms part of the Salcombe Primary School and is open year round.
+A 20-metre outdoor heated swimming pool forms part of the Salcombe Primary School and is open during the summer season.
 The rugby club on Camperdown Road is a centre of activities during the winter.
 Salcombe Town Football Club, re-formed in 2010, play their home games in the nearby village of Malborough.